non-disclosure states real estate property sale price value

 This data helps us determine a realistic value for each property, and it's a core component of how we formulate an appropriate offer price when we're buying and a listing price when we're selling.

-These states are known as non-disclosure states, and if you're working in one of these geographic areas, there will be some barriers standing between you and the information you need.
+These states are known as non-disclosure states, and if you're working in one of these geographic areas, there will be some barriers between you and the information you need.

 The Full List of Non-Disclosure States